DeepLearningDev/Isekai-Earth/Cities/Magnos.md

 ###### Explored areas
 Any explored areas up to Floor 50 have been lit up by [[Magitech]] Lanterns.
 If you come across any areas that are not illuminated in the soft blue glow of the lanterns proceed with caution.
 ###### Monster Types
-The Monsters who inhabit this dungeon are mostly [[Constructs]] by nature.
+The Monsters who inhabit this dungeon are mostly [[Isekai-Earth/Monsters/Monster Types/Constructs]] by nature.
 #### Shops

 #### Inhabitants